Why should I choose Canadian Film Lab?

 As well as all of the mainstream professional and consumer film stocks, we also have experience working with a wide range of film stocks, including Cinestill and lomography films.
 Often the particular type of lomography film is not identifiable from the outside of an exposed roll, so please include details of the film stock on your order form, and ensure that you have selected the correct type of processing for your film (C41 or black & white).

 If you are sending in a very old film (more than 20 years old) please contact us in advance to ensure that we are able to process it.
 Please note also that any film that arrives at the lab with age, environmental or camera-related damage, may not be able to be processed because it could potentially cause damage to our processing equipment.
-Please contact us in advance if any of these issues apply, and we’ll be very happy to advise.
+Similarly, we are unlikely to be able to process film that has been soaked in a 'film soup' due to the possibility of it causing contamination to the chemistry or damage to our equipment.
+Please contact us in advance if any of these issues apply, and we'll be very happy to advise.

 If your film requires a specific type of processing please contact us in advance.
 This will not apply to most 'mainstream' film stocks (e.g. Kodak, Fuji, Ilford, Agfa stocks that are still in active production) but may be the case with less commonplace brands (such as Rollei films) and more commonly with unusual black & white film stocks, where the manufacturer may specify particular chemistry to be used for development, for example.